 If you want your throw pillows to match the sofa, it’s a good idea to use the same color.
 For example, if you have a dark-colored sofa and light-colored throw pillows, the only way that they can work together is if both pieces are in the same color family.
 However, if there isn’t enough contrast between them (and certainly not too much), then this may not work out as well as planned!

 On the other hand, if you want your throw pillows to contrast with your sofa and make it look like something new altogether—like something out of an art gallery or museum display—then go ahead and get some cool blues or greens on those seats.
-They’ll really pop against whatever else might be going on around here at home (or wherever else we happen upon ourselves).

 3).
 Be aware of your sofa’s size: